ndlib/disadis/README.md

     [general]
     fedora-addr = http://fedoraAdmin:fedoraAdmin@localhost:8983/fedora
-    log-filename = /var/log/disadis/log.txt

-The other sections each specisify a handler.
+The other sections each specify a handler.
 There will be as many additional sections as you need for each handler.
 The section name is `[Handler "name"]` where `name` is the name you want to use for this handler.
 Inside the section there are a few variables to set for that handler.